CuT-Shade/samoo_adversarial_attack/README.md

 # SA-MOO Adversarial Attack

-This is a improved reproduction of the paper "Black-Box Sparse Adversarial Attack via Multi-Objective Optimisation" (SA-MOO) in Python.
+This is an improved reproduction of the paper "Black-Box Sparse Adversarial Attack via Multi-Objective Optimisation" (SA-MOO) in Python.

 ## Features